Do you want a fun and interesting way to get more probiotics into your life?

 Would you like someone to walk you through how to bring an ancestral, super-successful fermentation recipe to life in your kitchen?

-When I first heard the word Boza used to describe the probiotic millet drink that’s a household name in Turkey, I was surprised.
+When I first heard of Boza, the probiotic millet drink that’s a household name in Turkey, I was surprised.
 I’d never heard of it.
 I did a little digging and despite learning that fermented millet drinks have been made in Europe since the 8th/9th century B.C.E., I couldn’t find anyone in online fermentation communities making this drink.

 I wanted to!
-Not only was I curious – I wanted to taste this historic drink, but I’d been looking for another source of probiotics for my son, who is dairy and lectin sensitive.
-Boza is dairy-free, gluten-free lectin-free (and vegan) as well as fizzy and fun to drink.
+Not only was I curious to taste this historic drink, but I’d been looking for another source of probiotics for my son, who is dairy and lectin sensitive.
+Boza is dairy-free, gluten-free, lectin-free (and vegan) as well as fizzy and fun to drink.

 So I dug into historical records, stories of how it’s made now, forums where people shared what they knew about making this drink.
 And, armed with that knowledge, I set about experimenting in my own kitchen.